 So, Does It Cause Injuries?

 So basically, people who say this supplement caused their injury are wrong.
 Creatine didn’t do it.
-They did it to themselves by accident because they advanced their exercise program too fast for their body to adapt.
+They did it to themselves by accident because they advanced their exercise program too fast for their bodies to adapt.
 The majority of research studies do not show increased injuries – and that may be because these studies are conducted under strict laboratory conditions.

 The people in these studies take a pre-determined about of creatine (usually 5 to 25 grams per day) and lift weights under the guidance of trained exercise professionals.
 The exercise program is monitored and altered in accordance with sound exercise principles to reduce the risk of injury.